TOAST-DOCS/AppGuard/en/console-guide.md

 ## Blacklist

-By registering user IDs for the integration of device ID and SDK as provided by AppOnSecure, particular devices and users can be managed under blacklist.
+By registering user IDs for the integration of device ID and SDK as provided by NHN AppGuard, particular devices and users can be managed under blacklist.

 ![appguard_07_201908_en](https://static.toastoven.net/prod_appguard/appguard_07_201908_en.png)